ghostserverd/mediaserver-docker/README.md

 1. add libraries to `plex`

 Once these steps have been completed, it is possible to add a TV Show or Movie to `sonarr` / `radarr`, have it automatically download them when available, and then it will be automatically copied into your `plex` libraries.
 Post-installation, this should be a fully-automated media server (the exception to this is removing completed downloads).

+📓 This has only been tested on Ubuntu 18.04 LTS but it should work just fine on other linux distors.
+MacOS and Windows are unsupported.
+If you test it on MacOS or Windows and it works, let me know!

 ## Network
 Each service is available on its own ports: